 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-The choice of models is remarkable, from pedal-only options to fully immersive cycling experiences.
+There are hundreds of exercise bikes on the market and the choice of models is remarkable, from pedal-only options to fully immersive cycling experiences.

 We've concentrated on a range of stationary bikes that are designed to help you focus on your fitness and give you a complete workout.
+Some bikes even let you compete with other users around the globe.

 We do not accept products directly from manufacturers; we use our own funds to purchase the same “off-the-shelf” products that you do.
+We used the bikes at a gym to test them out in real-life scenarios, putting them through their paces to make sure they stand up to our high standards.

 And when we've finished our testing and consumer reviews, we donate all these products to charities and other non-profit organizations.
+Through the whole cycle we maintain a zero bias.

+After extensive and research, we selected our favorite choices.
 Here is our shortlist of the 5 best exercise bikes available in the market today:

 Andrew is a lifelong athlete who routinely pushes himself to the limit in training and sports, with a focus on elite rowing.
 He was a national champion and four-year member of the Harvard crew team, and he represented the US at World Championships.
 He has trained alongside some of the world’s top Olympiads, and his love for rowing has sent him to the most elite racing events around the world.
 Through his experience and network of colleagues, he has gained great insight into the best rowing equipment.